Dschuli/yamlBash/README.md

 Bash script to replace a value of a key:value pair in a yaml file while keeping original structure and comments.

-(Nested) Key elements should separated by ":", e.g. Key0:Key1:Key2.
+(Nested) Key elements should be separated by ":", e.g. Key0:Key1:Key2.
 Key elements are treated as regex, so can e.g. be specified like "St.*".
 This will pick up any key starting with "St" and might lead to more than one line being changed.

-Currently yamlBash.sh supports only chnages to mappings/dictionaries, as e.g.
+Currently yamlBash.sh supports only changes to mappings/dictionaries, as e.g.

     Key0:
       Key1: Null